dylanpotteroconnell/dylanpotteroconnell/_posts/2018-7-29-debatefinalsummary.md

 ![UDMResults]({{ "/images/IQ2_winnerUDMresults.png"}})

 Similar to the ISM, under the UDM it seems the initial popularities are overly determinative of the final result.
 But we do observe something of a reverse trend: if an initial side has at least 50% share of the starting vote, now they nearly always win.
+We again break down this effect by considering the voting shifts for debates binned by their initial For vote share.
+Now, our object of interest is not simply the percentage point change, but a variety of changes (in this plot, we consider the proportion of

 ![UDMboxplots]({{ "/images/IQ2_UDMboxplots.png"}})